Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Underfunded rural health and housing programs

-Funding disparities create visible service gaps affecting Canada’s aging population in rural areas.
-Approximately 475,000 Canadians (1.6% of the population) reported unmet home care needs in 2021, with seniors 65+ experiencing the highest prevalence.
+Funding disparities create visible service gaps affecting Canada's aging population in rural areas.
+About 475,000 Canadians (1.6% of the population) reported unmet home care needs in 2021, with seniors 65+ experiencing the highest prevalence.

 Housing options face similar shortages.
 Many rural communities have significant gaps in independent and assisted living facilities.
 This forces seniors to make difficult choices between remaining in unsuitable housing or leaving their communities entirely to access needed care.